-Yeah, they're permanent.
+They're permanent.
 Yeah.
 They're permanent.
-Yeah.
-Yeah, of course.

-I'll take you back to something earlier.
+Can take you back to something earlier.
 A couple of people who asked for clarification, did you say earlier on that the clavicle is the most variable bone in the body?

-No. it's just not the most variable bond body.
+No. It's not the most variable bone in the body.
 I think there are two things I said about the clavicle.
-One was that if the only bone that connects your arm to the body, right?
+One was that it's the only bone that connects your arm to the body.
 So it is something that takes a lot of forces across the arm, right?
 Everything else that connects your arm to the body is muscles and tendons.
-The collarbone is the only bone that connects it and all the forces go to day CJ.
-The second thing I said was the lateral end of the clavicle, either the end of the clavicle, where the ACJ is that has a lot of variation and right, right.
-Sometimes even the big wide ones, sometimes you have a narrow one.
+The collarbone is the only bone that connects it and all the forces go to the ACJ.
+The second thing I said was the lateral end of the clavicle, i.e., the end of the clavicle where the ACJ is, that has a lot of variation in it.
+Sometimes you have the big wide ones, sometimes you have a narrow one.
 Sometimes you have one that slopes like this.
 Sometimes you have a slope like that.
-And all of those subtle things can make a lot of changes into patients dynamics.
+And all of those subtle things can make a lot of changes into patients' dynamics.

 Thank you.
-More questions coming in from the audience this one's anonymous do you find that after surgery, that the range of motion of the shoulder is effective?
+More questions coming in from the audience.
+This one's anonymous do you find that after surgery, that the range of motion of the shoulder is effective?

 Are we talking about particularly ACJ?
-So yeah, so the, the idea is that your shoulder motion should not be affected and, and certainly doing surgery.
-If it effects the shorter motion permanently is probably not the thing they're aiming for.
-There are, you know, there are people who develop a stiffness response and a piece of gaps who liked the stove, response, et cetera, in the mean shoulder joint, or yes, that can happen.
-And this is something that we try and limit as much as possible by early rehab, appropriate rehab, et cetera, but AC joint surgery itself is not something that limits shorter.
-And although some people may get a reaction to any surgical trauma to get stiffness.

-The idea is to limit that as much as possible.
-And the plan is that when the rehab is over, nobody should have less movement in the shoulder.
-After surgery.
+So the idea is that your shoulder motion should not be affected and certainly doing surgery, if it affects the shoulder motion permanently, it's probably not the thing they're aiming for.
+There are people who develop a stiffness response and adhesive capsulitis type response, et cetera, in the main shoulder joint, yes, that can happen.
+And this is something that we try and limit as much as possible by early rehab, appropriate rehab, et cetera, but AC joint surgery itself is not something that limits shoulder movement.
+And although some people may get a reaction to any surgical trauma, to get stiffness, the idea is to limit that as much as possible.
+And the plan is that when the rehab is over, nobody should have less movement in the shoulder after any ACJ surgery.

-Alyssa has asked us to ask you what sort of rehab you recommend for patients?
-What do you leave that to the physios and osteos and chiros.
+Elister has asked us to ask you what sort of rehab you recommend for patients?
+Or do you leave that to the physios and osteos and chiros?